 An offering of 2% cashback sounds great, but it’s also a little too enticing.
 It makes you want to spend money with Apple Card rather than other means – perhaps your debit card, where you have the cash already – and relies on customers being smart and dedicated to their financial health.

 We’re not so good at that as a society.
-I can see myself easily spending hard on a credit card that gives me that much cashback, thinking I’m being fiscally responsible by basically saving 2% every time I tap.
+I can see myself easily spending hard on a cashback credit card, thinking I’m being fiscally responsible by basically saving 2% every time I tap.

 In reality, that’s a slippery slope – and it brings me to my first couple of questions: how much will the APR be, and how easy will it be for me to apply for this card?